-Keith Uecker begins his eighth season on the Adrian College football coaching staff in 2018.
-He works with the Bulldogs' offensive line and added assistant head coach responsibilities two years ago.
+Keith Uecker begins his ninth season on the Adrian College football coaching staff in 2019.
+He works with the Bulldogs' offensive line and added assistant head coach responsibilities three years ago.

 COACHING HIGHLIGHTS AT ADRIAN